Speyll/dotfiles/README.md

 - `Mod + Shift + S`: Take screenshot of selected area (slurp + grim)
 - `Impr Screen`: Capture entire screen
 - `Mod + Comma`: Access clipboard selector
-- `Mod + Semicolon`: Open emoji selector
+- `Mod + Period`: Open emoji selector

-Note: I use an **AZERTY** keyboard, so some keybindings may differ.
+Note: ~~I use an **AZERTY** keyboard, so some keybindings may differ.
 For example, workspace switching may not use numbers, and window closing may require `Mod + Shift + A` instead of `Q`.
-Similarly, the **emoji selector** may be triggered by `Mod + M` instead of semicolon, if you use a QWERTY Keyboard you might want to modify that before.
+Similarly, the **emoji selector** may be triggered by `Mod + M` instead of semicolon, if you use a QWERTY Keyboard you might want to modify that before.~~ I forced myself to learn QWERTY so this no longer applies for the moment.

 ## Special Scripts